The Melding of Art & Science

 Distillation – The Creation of Spirit

-This first stage of distillation strips alcohol from the wort, to produce “low wines” containing approximately 25% ACV (Alcohol by Volume).
+This first stage of distillation strips alcohol from the wort, to produce “low wines” containing approximately 25% ABV (Alcohol by Volume).
 Each stripping run (wash run) provides about 2,500 litres of low wines, as the product of the 10,000 litres of wash we commenced with, ready for the Spirit still.

 The Spirit still is charged with the 2,500 litres of low wines and the heads and tails from the previous spirit run, approximately 1,200 litres plus sufficient water to achieve an ABV of 28%, the desired strength to extract a clean, high-quality spirit in our process.
 The first five litres of distillate collected off the Spirit still is discarded as waste, and the collection of the “heads” begins.